-Only Natural Pet EasyRaw Dehydrated Dog Food gets the Advisor’s mid-tier rating of 3 stars.
+Only Natural Pet EasyRaw dehydrated dog food receives the Advisor’s top rating of 5 stars.

-- Only Natural Pet EasyRaw Chicken and Oats
+- Only Natural Pet EasyRaw Chicken and Sweet Potato [A]

 Only Natural Pet EasyRaw Turkey and Sweet Potato was selected to represent the other products in the line for this review.